Kansas City Medical Malpractice Lawyers

 In order for it to be considered a delayed diagnosis, the doctor must show less competence than other physicians in a similar circumstance.
 For example, a doctor may have not ordered testing that could have led to the correct diagnosis.
 Or the doctor did not notice the signs of the disease in a test, such as a CT scan or x-ray.

 In these circumstances, the doctor has the right diagnosis, but they don’t recommend sufficient treatment.
 This could happen because a doctor has a busy schedule and too many patients.
 They put profit ahead of safety.
 They don’t treat all of their patients with the basic standard of care.
 This can also happen if a doctor releases their patient too quickly, does not refer their patients to a specialist, or does not offer follow-up care.

 A surgical error can seriously impact an individual’s quality of life.
 There is the misconception that if a patient signs an informed consent document acknowledging the risk that could happen during a surgery, they lose their ability to sue for their injuries.
 In most cases, this is not true and goes against logic.

 Consider this example.
 A doctor can tell a patient that the possibility exists for them to die during a hand operation.
 However, this does not mean that the physician can administer too much anesthesia and cause death.
 Nor does it mean that the doctor may perform a different surgery that leads to the patient’s death.

 The following are some surgical errors that might be considered malpractice:

 - Using non sterile surgical instruments

-What Steps Should You Take If You or Someone You Know Is Injured Because of Medical Malpractice?
+What Steps Should You Take If You or Someone You Know Is Injured Because of Medical Negligence in Kansas City?